 How often do you have to renew your hazmat endorsement?

-Every TSA-issued hazmat endorsement stays valid for 5 years, after which you need to retake the assessment for hazmat endorsement renewal.
+Every TSA-issued hazmat endorsement stays valid for 5 years, however some states might require to review it more frequently due to shorter license cycles.
 You can also take the training every 3 years to boost your qualifications as a trucker.

 If you fail the renewal assessment, you can re-apply within 60 days for a hazmat certification cost of $86.50.